Early Christian History: Church Fathers — St Justin Martyr

 In Justin’s mind, then, actual “philosophers” weren’t really “philosophers.”
 They were, instead, prophets who propounded divine revelations.

-Justin had literally traveled around a lot as he’d gone from teacher to teacher, looking for one who’d live up to his magnified expectations and/or overlook his own academic deficiencies.
+Justin had literally traveled around a lot as he’d gone from teacher to teacher, looking for one who’d live up to his weird expectations and/or overlook his own academic deficiencies.
+Having his own novel approach to “philosophy” must have prevented him from developing many connections in Greco-Roman academia.
 His conversion at the hands of the elderly Christian reportedly happened at Ephesus in western Anatolia.
 But that didn’t end his travels; Justin ended up in no less a city than imperial Rome, sometime during the reign of Emperor Antoninus Pius (so, from 138 to 161 CE).

 Christian Teacher and Propagandist